Marlon154/obsidian-immich/README.md

 The standard insertion command.
 Please note you must have an open editor focused to use this command.
 Brings up the image selection modal.

 #### Refresh album cache
-The "Insert from album" command caches some information such as available images/videos, urls, and other metadata when it is first run.
+The "Insert from album" command caches some information such as available images/videos, urls, and other metadata related to the album when it is first run.
 If you find that new images or changes are not showing up in the image selection modal, running this command will refresh the caches.